In the realm of algo trading, the random forest algorithm offers a powerful approach for enhancing trading strategies.

 - sklearn - Sklearn has a lot of tools and implementation of machine learning models.
 RandomForestClassifier will be used to create Random Forest classifier model.

-Creating input and output datasetIn this step, I will create the input and output variable.
+In this step, we will create the input and output variable.

-- Input variable: I have used '(Open - Close)/Open', '(High - Low)/Low', standard deviation of last 5 days returns (std_5), and average of last 5 days returns (ret_5)
+- Input variable: We have used '(Open - Close)/Open', '(High - Low)/Low', standard deviation of last 5 days returns (std_5), and average of last 5 days returns (ret_5)

 - Output variable: If tomorrow’s close price is greater than today's close price then the output variable is set to 1 and otherwise set to -1.
 1 indicates to buy the stock and -1 indicates to sell the stock.